Tarot in the Land of Mystereum Reviews

 Meditate Your Contemplation,

-Contemplate Your Meditation
+Contemplate Your Meditation -from the book

 “Tarot in the Land of Mystereum” is based on architect/artist/Tarotist (can we just say Renaissance man!)
 Jordan Hoggard’s independently published “Mystereum Tarot” (2008).
 Created with the vector technology found in his architecture background, the “Mystereum Tarot” showed a strong sense of (geometric) form, backed up with an intense use of color.
 The deck has been revised to a small extent for “Tarot in the Land of Mystereum”, primarily to take out the nudity so that the deck would be able to be used with children (or with adults that have amore conservative mindset).